trevormil/bitbadges-docs/for-developers/core-concepts/approval-criteria.md

 **requireFromEqualsInitiatedBy, requireFromDoesNotEqualsInitiatedBy**

 These are pretty self-explanatory.
 You can enforce that we additionally check if the to or from address equals or does not equal the initiator of the transfer.
-Note that this is bounded to the addresses in the respective mappings for to, from, and initiatedBy.
+Note that this is bounded to the addresses in the respective lists for to, from, and initiatedBy.

 ### **Predetermined Balances**